andrekramer/erdna/README.md

 node index.js

-try it out in another shell:
+try it out in another shell using the curl command to post a script to the server:

 curl --data "(+ 1 2)" localhost:8080
 3

 or

-curl --data-raw '
+curl --data-raw "

- (+ 1 2) ; adds 1 and 2
+ (+ 1 2 3 4 5) ; adds 1 and 2

-' localhost:8080
+" localhost:8080
-3
+15

 or ...